eclipse/imagen/docs/guide/properties/index.md

 property is simply an Object with a unique, case-insensitive name.

 The properties are arbitrary and depend on the intended application.
-JAI provides methods that enable effective use of properties in the context of an image processing application but, in most cases, leaves the specification of the property objects themselves to the developer.
+ImageN provides methods that enable effective use of properties in the context of an image processing application but, in most cases, leaves the specification of the property objects themselves to the developer.

 Some examples of properties are:

 - Descriptions of exotic shapes, such as hexagonal grids
 - Mapping from digital pixel values to photometric values
 - A defined region of interest (ROI) in the source image

 Every node in an image chain may be queried for its properties.
 The value of a property at a particular node may be derived by one of the following mechanisms:

 - It may be *copied* from the node\'s sources.
 This is the default behavior if no other behavior is specified.
 - It may be *produced* by the node from non-property information available in the node.
 - It may be *synthesized* by the node from a rendering.
 - It may be *inherited* or produced computationally from the properties of the node\'s sources.
 - It may be *set explicitly* by the `setProperty` method in one of the appropriate classes: `Planarimage`, `RenderedOp`, or `RenderableOp`.
 Properties of a node may not be set once the node has been rendered.

 When the value of a property is requested from a node in a rendered chain, i.e., a `RenderedOp` node, it will be derived from the first of